OleSan/Test_spec/README.md

     height: XXXpx; //change to format height
     cursor: pointer;

-Additional styling must be done on a new div/element within that container (ex Banner in the sample below).
+Additional styling must be done on a new div/element within that container (ex Banner as container in the sample below).

     <div id="Banner" onclick="window.open('http://www.url.no','new_window');"
     	style="display:block;width:100%;height: 250px;">